Betawolf/url-expand/readme.md

 #'I just went to http://google.com.'
 ```

-Currently there are two transforms:
+Currently there are three transforms:

 + `expander` uses [LongURL](http://longurl.org/) to expand a shortened URL to its original.
 + `shorten` uses [bit.ly](http://dev.bitly.com/) to shorten a URL.
 (Requires passing API auth information)
++ `title` replaces a URL with the title of the corresponding webpage (if available).
+(Currently in an uncertain state, will at best work for shortened URLs).